MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 ## Add a the `TODOLIST_DB_PASS` environment variable to PHP FPM

 The PHP todolist application requires the `TODOLIST_DB_PASS` environment variable to successfully connect to its database.
-You previously set that variable in the systemd service file you created during the [systemd exercice][systemd-ex]: `/etc/systemd/system/todolist.service`.
+You previously set that variable in the systemd service file you created during the [systemd exercise][systemd-ex]: `/etc/systemd/system/todolist.service`.

 Now that [PHP FPM][php-fpm] will be running the application, you need to tell it to add this variable.